 You may fill prescription medications at either a retail pharmacy, the in-network mail order pharmacy, or an in-network specialty pharmacy.
-If you currently get your covered medication through the in-network mail order pharmacy, you have the option to get that medication from an in-network retail pharmacy.
 If you currently get a specialty medication from a specialty pharmacy and need to get that medication from a retail pharmacy instead, contact BCBSAZ.
 We will need to determine if you are eligible to receive the specialty medication from a retail pharmacy.
-Compounded medications must be filled by innetwork retail pharmacies that have been credentialed (approved) by BCBSAZ to fill prescriptions for compounded medications.
+Compounded medications must be filled by in-network retail pharmacies that have been credentialed (approved) by BCBSAZ to fill prescriptions for compounded medications.
 For a list of these pharmacies, contact Customer Service at the number on your ID card.